+Recall that an abelian category is called \textit{semisimple} if each short exact sequence splits.
+The (left) triangulated structure of a (left) triangulated category is called \textit{trivial} if each (left) triangle is isomorphic to a direct sum of some trivial (left) triangles.
+The following properties are elementary.

-\begin{lemma}\cite[Lemma 2.1, Corollary 2.2]{Kal21} The following statements hold. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item Let $\mathcal{C}$ be a semisimple abelian category and $\Omega$ be an autoequivalence (resp. endofunctor) on $\mathcal{C}$.
-There exists exactly one triangulated structure (resp. left triangulated structure) on $\mathcal{C}$ with respect to $\Omega$ as the cosuspension functor (resp. the loop functor). \item Let $\mathcal{B}$ be a full additive subcategory of a left triangulated category $(\mathcal{C},\Omega)$.
-Assume that $\mathcal{B}$ is semisimple and $\Omega(\mathcal{B})\subseteq\mathcal{B}$.
-Then $(\mathcal{B},\Omega)$ is a left triangulated subcategory of $(\mathcal{C},\Omega)$. \end{enumerate} \end{lemma}
+\begin{lemma}\cite[Lemma 3.4]{Che11} Let $\mathcal{C}$ be a semisimple abelian category and $\Omega$ be an endofunctor (resp. autoequivalence) on $\mathcal{C}$.
+There exists exactly one left triangulated structure (resp. triangulated structure) on $\mathcal{C}$, i.e. the trivial structure, with respect to $\Omega$ as the loop functor (resp. cosuspension functor). \end{lemma}